A waste transfer note is a document which identifies, among other things, the name and address of your waste collector.

 The waste transfer note will have to provide 2 years of evidence of having a waste transfer agreement.
 The dates on the waste transfer note will need to cover up to and including the date of the notice.

-The waste transfer note or copy of it will need to be sent to:
+The WTN or copy of it will need to be sent to the officer who wrote to you, via their email address or by post:

 Businesses are under a legal duty to have arrangements in place for the collection of the waste they produce.
 It can be collected by a registered waste carrier of your choice or by the council.